Oxford Harmonic Choir

 Oxford Town Hall

-Johannes Brahms’ Ein deutsches Requiem (A German Requiem, 1868) technically isn’t a requiem at all, as none of its seven movements are settings of the traditional Latin Mass for the Dead.
+Johannes Brahms’ Ein deutsches Requiem (A German Requiem, 1868) technically isn’t a requiem at all, as none of its 7 movements are settings of the Latin Mass for the Dead.
 Brahms himself wasn’t a particularly devout person, aiming instead to create a more general meditation on the human condition.
 The paradox, then, is that this is undeniably music of almost overwhelming spiritual power.

 Join our Mailing List to hear about future concerts.
 See recent performances on our Previous Concerts page.